Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Discussion

 The results for the first study aim suggest that approximately 71\% of the gender pay gap could be reduced if women had the same age- and education-specific distribution of job characteristics and work experience as men.
-In particular, a substantial portion of the gap could be reduced if women had the same distribution of work experience as men, likely reflecting wage penalties women face due to career interruptions, such as those related to family care \citep{Kleven_2019_ChildPenalties, Ehrlich_2020_CareWork_Employment}.
-These results align with previous studies \citep{Golding_2014, wolf2014_ParttimePenalty, Mischler2021Verdienstunterschiede, schmitt_stall_2022}.
-However, considerable variation exists in the literature on the gender pay gap, particularly regarding variable specifications, control variables, data sources, time periods, regions, and analytical approaches.
+In particular, a substantial portion of the gap could be reduced if women had the same distribution of work experience as men.
+This may reflect wage penalties women face due to career interruptions, such as those related to parenthood and family care \citep{Kleven_2019_ChildPenalties, Ehrlich_2020_CareWork_Employment}.
+These findings are consistent with those of previous studies (see \citep{Blau_Kahn_2017, kunze2018gender} for an overview of existing literature).
+However, there is considerable variation in the literature on the gender pay gap, particularly with regard to the set of variables, data sources, time periods, regions, and analytical approaches.
 This variability complicates direct comparisons.
-For instance, a decomposition analysis by the German Federal Statistical Office, based on the 2018 Structure of Earnings Survey, attributed approximately 71\% of the gender pay gap in log gross hourly wages to gender differences in the marginal means of wage-determining factors \citep{Mischler2021Verdienstunterschiede}.
-This analysis used a different survey and variable set than this paper, employed the OB method, and did not adopt a clear causal approach, despite being labeled a ``cause analysis''.
+For example, a decomposition analysis conducted by the German Federal Statistical Office, based on the 2018 Structure of Earnings Survey, attributed approximately 71\% of the gender pay gap in log gross hourly wages to gender differences in the marginal means of wage-determining factors \citep{Mischler2021Verdienstunterschiede}.
+This analysis used different data and variables than this article, covered all of Germany, employed the OB method, and did not adopt a clear causal approach, despite being labeled a ``cause analysis''.